 Since 2010 I have worked part-time at Bristol City College as a visiting lecturer on the FdA Theatre media performance course.
 I have constructed planned and delivered lessons focusing on, directing, text, voice and movement technics, theatre space, multi-media performance, audition skills and clowning.
 In addition I have also used my background in specific performance genres to deliver sessions on the building blocks and tools to enable practitioners to devise and write shows; the creation of Street Theatre shows and animations and the development of Puppetry skills.
 I have written assessments, led one to one tutorials and delivered a range of lecturers on a number of specific partitioners.

 I have led a range of puppetry workshops for professionals and semi professionals at Puppet Place.
-This year I curated the professional development strand of the Bristol Festival of puppetry.
+I curated the professional development strand of the Bristol Festival of puppetry.
 Co-ordinating and facilitating a variety of initives including a brand new event entitled The Lab-Experiments in Puppetry.
 The aim was to support mid- career artists by creating a playing space for two days for five invited artistic directors.
 The results were shown to an audience followed by a panel discussion.

 I have over the years acquired a comprehensive knowledge of the landscape of live performance in the Southwest.
 I have been able to offer this as an additional resource to students enabling training and volunteer opportunities and an insight to initiatives and funding strands available for emerging artists.